 Contact An Experienced Attorney For The Help You Need

-To discuss your paternity situation, contact one of Clement Law Center‘s locations in Federal Way, Seattle or Bellevue to arrange a free, initial consultation.
+To discuss your paternity situation, contact one of Clement Law Center‘s locations in Federal Way, Seattle or Bellevue to arrange a initial consultation.
 Call us at 253-357-5395 to schedule your appointment, or email us.